Tornadoes of 1964: April

 157 tornadoes were confirmed in the U.S. in April.

 April 2–8

-An F5 tornado that struck Wichita Falls on April 3, 1964.
+A vehicle that was mangled by an F5 tornado on April 3.

 A tornado outbreak sequence spawned 33 tornadoes from the Great Plains to the Southeastern United States.
 The strongest and worst event was an F5 tornado that moved through Wichita Falls, Texas.
 It was the first tornado to ever be captured on live television.
 Seven people were killed and 111 others were injured.
 Overall, the outbreak killed seven people and injured 119.
 It would be the first of two violent tornadoes to hit Wichita Falls, with the other—an F4 tornado that killed 42—occurring on April 10, 1979.